Transair Flight 810

-The Federal Aviation Administration and National Transportation Safety Board immediately began investigating.
-Transair voluntarily withdrew its four remaining 737s from service for a week-long internal review.
-Transair resumed flying their one operational 737-200 a week later, but had to cease 737 operations a week after that due to deficiencies identified by the FAA prior to the ditching.
+The Federal Aviation Administration (FAA) and National Transportation Safety Board (NTSB) immediately began investigating the accident.
+Transair voluntarily withdrew its four remaining 737s from service for an internal review.
+Transair resumed flying their one operational 737-200 a week later, but subsequently had to cease 737 operations due to deficiencies identified by the FAA prior to the ditching.
+The NTSB report cited the pilots' ineffective crew resource management, high workload, and stress.

+This accident is similar to the 1989 Kegworth air disaster (British Midland Airways Flight 092), where a 737-400 crashed after the crew misidentified the failing engine and erroneously shut down the operating engine, causing the aircraft to stall during an emergency landing.

 Flight

 On July 2, 2021, at 1:33 a.m.
 HST, the aircraft began its take-off from Daniel K. Inouye International Airport (HNL) just west of Honolulu on the southern coast of Oahu.
-At around 1:42 a.m., after air traffic control had cleared the flight to climb to 13,000 feet, the pilots informed Honolulu tower that the aircraft had "lost an engine."
+The captain was 58-year-old Henry Okai, an experienced pilot with around 15,781 hours of flying time, 871 on the Boeing 737-200.
+The first officer was 50-year-old Gregory Ryan, also an experienced pilot with around 5,272 hours of flying time, 908 of them on the Boeing 737-200.
+At around 1:42 a.m., after air traffic control (ATC) had cleared the flight to climb to 13,000 feet, the pilots informed Honolulu tower that the aircraft had "lost an engine."
 Publicly available flight data show the aircraft had only climbed to around 2,100 ft.

 The tower controller offered an immediate return for landing, but the crew instead requested delay vectors to run a checklist.
 They continued on a southwest heading, away from the airport.
-At around 1:46 a.m., the crew reported that the second engine had overheated, and they could not maintain altitude.
+At around 1:46 a.m., the crew reported that an engine had overheated and mistaken the left engine being inoperative instead of the right engine and shut off the wrong engine, a few minutes later they realised they would not be able maintain altitude for much longer and knew they had to do something quickly.

 After turning back toward Honolulu, the aircraft continued to lose altitude, so the controller issued a low-altitude alert and asked if they wanted to go to the closer Kalaeloa Airport instead.
-"We'd like the closest airport runway, please" was one of the last transmissions recorded from the aircraft.
+The first officer's transmission "We'd like the closest airport runway, please" was one of the last transmissions recorded from the aircraft.
 The plane went down on the water of Māmala Bay about 2 mi short of Kalaeloa Airport.
+The captain sustained serious injuries and the first officer sustained minor injuries as a result of the accident.